Slouching Towards Bethlehem: Title essay

 The title essay describes Didion's impressions of the Haight-Ashbury district of San Francisco during the neighborhood's heyday as a countercultural center.
+Didion originally wrote the piece as an assignment for The Saturday Evening Post in 1967.
+It was republished by the Post in 2017.

 In contrast to the more utopian image of the milieu promoted by counterculture sympathizers then and now, Didion offers a rather grim portrayal of the goings-on, including an encounter with a pre-school-age child who was given LSD by her parents.
+Diggers founders-participants Arthur Lisch, Jane Lisch, Peter Berg, and Chester Anderson are featured in the essay.
+Didion also quoted from a Diggers communique authored by Anderson that described the sexual trafficking of a 16-year-old girl and proclaimed: "Rape is as common as bullshit on Haight Street."
+(Note: This text is excerpted from a communique titled "Uncle Tim'$ [sic] Children", dated April 16, 1967.
+"Uncle Tim" is a reference to Timothy Leary.
+See image here and transcription here.)

 One critic describes the essay as "a devastating depiction of the aimless lives of the disaffected and incoherent young," with Didion positioned as "a cool observer but not a hardhearted one."
 Another scholar writes that the essay's form mirrors its content; the fragmented structure resonates with the essay's theme of societal fragmentation.
 In a 2011 interview, Didion discussed her technique of centering herself and her perspective in her non-fiction works like "Slouching Towards Bethlehem": "I thought it was important always for the reader, for me to place myself in the piece so that the reader knew where I was, the reader knew who was talking...At the time I started doing these pieces it was not considered a good thing for writers to put themselves front and center, but I had this strong feeling you had to place yourself there and tell the reader who that was at the other end of the voice."

-Didion originally wrote the piece as an assignment for The Saturday Evening Post in 1967.

 In her preface to the book, Didion writes, "I went to San Francisco because I had not been able to work in some months, had been paralyzed by the conviction that writing was an irrelevant act, that the world as I had understood it no longer existed.
 If I was to work again at all, it would be necessary for me to come to terms with disorder."